 - List any symptoms you're experiencing, including those that seem unrelated to your vision problem.

-- Ask a family member or friend to accompany you.
-Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or accompany you after your appointment.
+- Ask a family member or friend to go with you.
+Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or be with you after your appointment.

 - Do I have dry or wet macular degeneration?